nvinayvarma189/object-counting-video/README.md

 ### Usage

-1. If you have the above mentioned prerequisites and have followed the installation steps then you can run this command
+1. If you have the above-mentioned prerequisites and have followed the installation steps then you can run this command
       - `python main.py count_objects_in_video`
 2. If you want to pass any arguments to the script, you can do pass them like this
       - `python main.py count_objects_in_video --input_video_path='/some/custom/path`
       - `python main.py count_objects_in_video --line_coords='[(x1, y1,), (x2, y2)]'`
       - `python main.py count_objects_in_video --output_json_path='/some/custom/path/output.json`
       - `python main.py count_objects_in_video --objects_to_count='["object1", "object2", "object3"]`
-3. To list all possible arguments alogn with their default values:
+3. To list all possible arguments along with their default values:
       - `python main.py -- --help`

 ### Contributing

-Coming Soon....
+Coming Soon...

 ### License